excalidraw/excalidraw-blog/content/blog/year-three/index.md

 https://twitter.com/excalidraw/status/1559936348508884994

 To reduce friction further, you can now create drawings even quicker.
-Use the "start drawing" button in the Dashboard, or <kbd>Opt/Alt + A</kbd> everywhere else.
+Use the "Start drawing" button in the Dashboard, or <kbd>Opt/Alt + A</kbd> everywhere else.

 https://twitter.com/excalidraw/status/1571886450903220232